Carla Howell: Ballot initiatives

 Howell spearheaded initiatives to repeal the Massachusetts state personal income tax in 2002 and 2008.
-In 2002, she sponsored 2002 Statewide Ballot Question 1, an initiative petition to end the income tax in Massachusetts.
+She sponsored 2002 Statewide Ballot Question 1, an initiative petition to end the income tax in Massachusetts.
 The measure received 45% of the vote, which Peter DeMarco, writing for the Boston Globe, described as "eye-popping".

-In 2007, Howell and co-chair Michael Cloud, re-established the Committee For Small Government.
-The Committee obtained enough petition signatures to put the issue on the ballot as Statewide Ballot Question 1.
+She and co-chair Michael Cloud, re-established the Committee For Small Government in 2007.
+The organization obtained enough petition signatures to put the issue on the ballot again as Statewide Ballot Question 1.
 The 2008 initiative differed from the 2002 initiative in that it provided a one-year transition period with a tax rate of 2.65% before the tax rate would drop to zero.
-This measure received a higher vote total than in 2002, but lost with 30% of the vote.
+This measure received only received 30%, but had a higher raw vote total than in 2002.

-In 2010, Howell filed four petitions to create ballot measures to reduce sales taxes, and Republican Christy Mihos, who was running for Massachusetts governor at the time, also sponsored the initiatives.
+She filed four petitions in 2010 to create ballot measures to reduce sales taxes, and Republican Christy Mihos, who was running for Massachusetts governor at the time, also sponsored the initiatives.
 Howell headed the Alliance to Roll Back Taxes, sponsor of a ballot initiative to cut the Massachusetts sales tax from 6.25% to 3.0%, which was on November 2, 2010, ballot as Question 3.
-Her group collected and submitted 74,131 approved voter signatures in the fall of 2009, and another 14,023 signatures in the spring-summer of 2010 to qualify the measure.
-The measure reached as high as 56% in the polls but was unsuccessful.
+Her group collected and submitted 74,131 approved voter signatures in 2009, and another 14,023 signatures in 2010 to qualify the measure.
+The measure polled as high as 56%, but was unsuccessful.